tsugiproject/tsugi/README.md

     http://do1.dr-chuck.com/tsugi/phpdoc/classes/Tsugi.Config.ConfigInfo.html

-* Go to the main page, and click on "Admin" to make all the database tables - you will need the Admin password you just put into config.php If all goes well, lots of tables should be created.
+* Go to the main page, and click on "Admin" to make all the database tables - you will need the Admin password you just put into config.php.
+If all goes well, lots of tables should be created.
 You can run upgrade.php more than once - it will automatically detect that it has been run.

 ## Production instances

-There is an entire repository that contains varous build / deploy documentation showing how to install on EC2, Docker, Digital Ocean and Ubuntu.
+There is an entire repository that contains various build / deploy documentation showing how to install on EC2, Docker, Digital Ocean and Ubuntu.

 https://github.com/tsugiproject/tsugi-build